beatrizmaciel/aem-business-practitioner-studies/Udemy Practice Tests/practice-test-1.md

 :heavy_check_mark: Create a live copy from the (ca/en) root to (us/en)

-19 // A client wishes to moderate communication between their customers and their in:heavy_check_mark:house product experts, expecting a very large amount of user:heavy_check_mark:generated data.
+19 // A client wishes to moderate communication between their customers and their in house product experts, expecting a very large amount of user:heavy_check_mark:generated data.
 How can this be accomplished?

 :heavy_check_mark: Create a forum and Q&A site using AEM Communities